 YOUR OPPORTUNITY

-Our next meeting is Thursday, April 16th, at the Salvation Army.
+Our next meeting is Thursday, June 18th, at the Salvation Army.
 Meetings are held on the third Thursday of each month.
 Follow and check our Facebook page for the meeting agenda and regular information about North Town!
-Everyone interested in supporting the North Town entrance into Salina is welcome to attend.
+Everyone is welcome to attend.

 Our Story- On October 21, 2010, the North Salina Community Development (NSCD) group was established.
 The NSCD group is a volunteer organization of citizens and business owners that shares the common goal of empowering residents and businesses to revitalize the Salina North Town District.